lc-cs-172/fall-2025/syllabus.md

 To help you learn these skills, I may, in some activities and programming assignments, explicitly forbid you to use some specific features of Python.

+## AI policy

 We're here to learn what works, how and why it works.
 We're not here to cut-and-paste some cookbook or AI generated solutions.
 AI is allowed as a resource.
 Like any resource, it must be credited if used in your work.

 AI generated answers or code are **not acceptable** as *your* work in this course -- all the work you turn in must be of your own creation, with clear citations for any references you use.
 You must understand and be able to explain what you submit.

+Besides the usual caution that AI can be wrong (in my recent experience with topics from this course, it is often wrong), please realize that using AI to do the course work is doing yourself a disservice.
+You don't learn if someone or something is doing the work for you.
+You learn by working at it, trying to solve it yourself, having _your_ brain figure it out, and thereby making your personal neurological connections.
+Learning the fundamentals is also how you build the ability to judge the validity of AI results.

 ## Learning Outcomes